 |A vegetarian “tuna” salad made with chickpeas, almonds, and seeds.
 Tuna fish was the very last meat that I gave up, and while this doesn’t taste exactly like tuna salad, it’s close enough that I don’t miss the real thing any more.|

 |Directions||Place the almonds and seeds in bowl, cover with water, and let soak overnight.
 Drain and rinse, then transfer to food processor.

-Place the almonds, seeds, chickpeas, lemon juice, T water, soy sauce, oil, and kelp powder in food processor.
-Blend until well mixed but not quite smooth, 1-2 minutes.
+Add chickpeas, lemon juice, water, soy sauce, oil, and kelp powder.
+Pulse until well mixed but still a little chunky, 1-2 minutes.

-Combine the mayonnaise, celery, onion, and parsley in the bowl, then add chickpea mixture.
+Mix remaining ingredients in the bowl, then stir in chickpea mixture.
 Cover and refrigerate for at least 30 minutes.

 |Notes||This mock tuna salad will last 2-3 days in the refrigerator.